 Having an understanding of where you stand in the recovery process is critical to being able to adjust to living a safe, healthy life.
 During and after treatment, you will have access to support groups and helpful resources to help you address daily challenges and answer questions you may have about maintaining a healthy life in recovery.

-Many of our non-clinical staff are also Maryland Certified Peer Recovery Specialists (CPRS).
-This certification is for case managers who are in recovery from a behavioral health disorder and are trained to use their experience to serve as part of your continuing care team.
+Several of our non-clinical staff are also Maryland Certified Peer Recovery Specialists (CPRS).
+This certification is for Case Managers who are in recovery from a behavioral health disorder and are trained to use their experience to serve as part of your continuing care team.
 Each CPRS has also completed CCAR Recovery Coach Academy Training to better equip them to prepare you for your recovery journey after leaving Ashley.